What does a Esthetician do?

 How to become a Esthetician?

-To summarize, the journey to becoming an esthetician includes:
+The journey to becoming an esthetician typically includes the following steps:

 How long does it take to become a Esthetician?

 The journey to becoming an esthetician involves several steps.
 First, one must complete a state-approved training program.
-These programs typically last between 600 and 1,000 hours.
+These programs typically last between 600 and 1,500 hours.
 This training covers a range of topics, including skin care, makeup, and hair removal.
-Students learn about different skin types, treatments, and the tools they will use in their career.
-Completing this training is essential for gaining the necessary skills and knowledge.
+Students learn both theoretical knowledge and practical skills.

 Esthetician Job Description Sample